rust-lang/rust/src/doc/trpl/iterators.md

 `fold()` is a consumer that looks like this:
 `fold(base, |accumulator, element| ...)`.
-It takes two arguments: the first is an element called the "base".
+It takes two arguments: the first is an element called the *base*.
 The second is a closure that itself takes two
-arguments: the first is called the "accumulator," and the second is an "element."
+arguments: the first is called the *accumulator*, and the second is an *element*.
 Upon each iteration, the closure is called, and the result is the value of the accumulator on the next iteration.
 On the first iteration, the base is the value of the accumulator.